 Using shadows in mosaic tiles is not an easy feature to add.
 The designer/artist needs to decide where the direction of the light source is coming from and keep that consistent throughout the design process.
 Once the light source has been established, the designer/artist needs to make sure that the light source interacts with the image or scene in the correct way otherwise it won’t look realistic and spoil the design of the mosaic tile.

-Besides the light source, the angle of the shadow that the light source would create as this would determine where shadows are added on the design.
+Besides the light source, the angle of the shadow that the light source would create as this would determine where shadows are added to the design.
 A misplaced shadow could ruin the entire design and cost thousands of dollars to fix if not detected in the design process.
 Additionally, the size and shape of the objects being used in the design would have an impact on the shadow and how it interacts with the overall design.
 Having a large object could cast a long shadow that might cover up an important part of the design.

 If you have all of these factors determined and planned out, then creating beautiful pieces of mosaic tiles with intricate designs could add a tremendous amount of value to the room or swimming pool you are redecorating or revamping.
 So be sure to take careful consideration of the above.